AdobeDocs/uix/src/pages/services/aem-assets-view/code-generation/index.md

 ### Seasoned developer, choose what you need

 > 6.2.
-If you already know what you want to do start add features to you extensions by selecting items from the main part of the menu.
+If you already know what you want to do, start add features to you extensions by selecting items from the main part of the menu.
 Each part correspond to single Extension Point in AEM Assets View.

 > ```shell
 ?
 What would you like to do next?
 Add a side panel to the Details View